bbiswal333/bulletinboard/ConnectDatabase/Exercise_8_Part1_ConfigurePersistence.md

  - If you want to run the `tomcat7:run` Maven goal in Eclipse, you need to configure the environment variables (in the corresponding run configuration) starting with this exercise.
 Please have a look at the `localEnvironmentSetup.sh` file for this.
 Alternatively, use the Tomcat server in Eclipse (without Maven), or run Maven in the console.
  - Note, that the data is still read from / written into the HashMap.
 We will change that in the second part of the exercise.

-## [Optional] Step 6: Specify the table / field names using JPA annotations
+## [Optional] Step 6: Specify the Table / Field Names Using JPA Annotations
 - Annotate the `Advertisement` class with `@Table(name = "advertisements")` to specify the name of the database table.
 - Annotate the `title` field with `@Column(name = "mytitle")` to specify the name of the column.
 Note that names starting with an underscore might be reserved, and actually cause problems in HSQLDB.
 - Build and run the microservice.